-You can boost UGC on social networks by creating challenges, contests, or even coming up with your own micro-holidays.
+You can boost UGC on social networks by creating challenges or contests or even coming up with your own micro-holidays.
 Ahead of the 2021 holiday season, Target launched the #TargetHoliday hashtag with a cheerful Reel to celebrate festive Target runs.

-Through Retail Syndication, rug company Nourison was able to share visual UGC from social media to different retailer sites such as Target.
+For example, through Retail Syndication, rug company Nourison shared visual UGC from social media to different retailer sites like Target.
 Coupled with ratings and reviews, its UGC strategy resulted in a 4x increase in conversions and a 3x increase in revenue.

 Fitness brand Takeya has also had impressive results with displaying UGC on its website, leading to a 58% conversion boost and a 40% increase in revenue per visitor.

 Although Gen Z favors real customers in advertising, this doesn’t mean you should give up on influencer marketing.
-Influencers still have influence — especially where smaller influencers are concerned.
+Influencers still have influence (pun intended) — especially where smaller influencers are concerned.

-Nano (~1K-5K followers) and micro-influencers (~5K-20K followers) usually interact more with their audience, which leads to an engaged following.
-This creates trust and a personal relationship bigger influencers often lack with their followers.
+Nano (~1K-10K followers) and micro-influencers (~10K-100K followers) usually interact more with their audience, which leads to an engaged following.
+This engagement creates trust and a personal relationship more prominent influencers often lack with their followers.

-In fact, nano and micro-influencers have the highest engagement rates — 5% and 1.7%, respectively.
-What’s more, a Hypeauditor study found that influencers with small followings (1K-5K) have the lowest incidence of fraud at just 18.8%.
+In fact, nano and micro-influencers have the highest engagement rates on Instagram, between 10% and 12%.
 And it doesn’t hurt that they charge brands less than their more famous counterparts.

 As for influencers’ relationship with Zoomers, they wield considerable power.
-Gen Z is more likely than previous generations to make a purchase based on an influencer’s recommendation: 14% in the 18-24 age group and 13% in the 13-17 age group have bought a product as a result of influencer marketing.
-And 1 out of 4 Gen Zs says micro-influencers with “loyal and highly engaged audiences” are key for developing new trends.
+Gen Z is more likely than previous generations to purchase based on an influencer’s recommendation: 14% in the 18-24 age group and 13% in the 13-17 age group have bought a product due to influencer marketing.
+And one out of four Gen Zs says micro-influencers with “loyal and highly engaged audiences” are key for developing new trends.

 Companies that have teamed up with smaller influencers include major brands like Dunkin’ and Ford.

-Ford Canada reached out to travel blogger Cailin ONeil (8.4K Instagram followers) to promote the 2020 Ford Escape Titanium.
+Ford Canada contacted travel blogger Cailin O’Neil (8.7K Instagram followers) to promote the 2020 Ford Escape Titanium.
 The promotional post has a 2.6% engagement rate.

-Dunkin’ (formerly known as Dunkin’ Donuts) specifically sought out nano and micro-influencers on Instagram for their espresso campaign.
+Dunkin’ (formerly known as Dunkin’ Donuts) specifically sought out nano and micro-influencers on Instagram for its espresso campaign.
 All influencers featured had audiences under 50,000, with nano-influencers showing more engagement on their posts.

 Influencer Vanessa Lace, for instance, who at the time of the campaign had 3,000 followers, had a 26.1% engagement rate on her Dunkin’ post.

-Since the trend of marketing with smaller influencers is expected to grow in 2022, you shouldn’t underestimate the importance of finding the right influencer for your brand.
-And you shouldn’t be afraid to turn your own employees into influencers.
+And you shouldn’t be afraid to turn your own employees into influencers either.
 Once you finally discover the influencer who ticks all the boxes, don’t take full creative control over the promotional posts.
 Zoomers dislike being sold to, and creators should retain their unique voice in sponsored content to avoid sounding salesy.

-Long gone are the days when brands could avoid addressing pressing social issues such as systemic racism or climate change.
+Gone are the days when brands could avoid addressing pressing social issues, such as systemic racism or climate change.

 To the new generation, no stance is also a stance — and it can severely damage your reputation.
-31% of Gen Z reports that they stopped buying from a brand that’s part of a social cause they don’t align with, and another 76% of Gen Z and millennials find it important to buy from brands that celebrate diversity.
+31% of Gen Z reports that they stopped buying from a brand that’s part of a social cause they don’t align with.
+Similarly, another 76% of Gen Z find it important for brands to celebrate diversity.

-A 2021 YPulse survey showed the top issues for Gen Z are the pandemic, the Black Lives Matter movement, and racism – and they’d like to see brands involved in tackling these issues.
+A 2022 YPulse survey also showed that the top issues for Gen Z are mental health, abortion/birth control, gun violence, and climate change — and they’d like to see brands involved in tackling these issues.

 But there’s a fine line between showing social responsibility and empty “wokevertising.”
 Young people are experts at sniffing out the latter and don’t respond well to brands using social justice for pure self-promotion.

 Brands that learned this the hard way include Listerine, who came under fire for launching a rainbow-colored mouthwash bottle to celebrate Pride month.
-Critics claimed the marketing campaign made light of an important celebration just to sell product, using the LGBT community to put on an inclusive image.
+Critics claimed the marketing campaign made light of an important celebration just to sell a product, using the LGBTQ community to put on an inclusive image.

-For one, you can share how your brand embraces social responsibility in every aspect of your business.
+For one, you can share how your brand embraces social responsibility and sustainability in every aspect of your business.
 Take plant-based food company Impossible Foods’ yearly Impact Reports.
-Their 2020 report provides a detailed overview of all the ways in which the company supports their employees and community, from how they promote diversity and inclusion to their support of food banks during the pandemic.
+Its 2020 report provides a detailed overview of how the company supports employees and community members, from promoting diversity and inclusion to supporting food banks during the pandemic.

 Gen Z also wants the brands they support to stand up and show solidarity in times of crisis.
 In 2020, Fenty Beauty announced they would shut down their business for a day to support the Black Lives Matter movement and mark Blackout Tuesday.

-One big retail name promoting body positivity, diversity, and supporting young activists is American Eagle’s Aerie brand.
-Through their #AerieREAL changemakers project, the company gives a group of 20 activists a $20,000 grant each to power change in their communities.
+American Eagle’s Aerie brand is also one big retail name that promotes body positivity and diversity and supports young activists.
+Through their #AerieREAL changemakers project, the company gave a group of 20 activists a $20,000 grant each to power change in their communities.

-Dick’s Sporting Goods put Gen Z girls at the front and center of their Girls’ Power Panel – an initiative to put together a team of girls in the 13-17 demographic that would help the company understand the issues faced by women in sports.
-The young girls on the panel would also share their thoughts on the brand’s products.
+Dick’s Sporting Goods is another good example.
+The brand put Gen Z girls at the forefront of their Girls’ Power Panel — a team of 13-17 year-olds assembled to help them understand issues faced by women in sports.
+The young panelists also shared their thoughts on the brand’s products.

-The key to avoiding performative activism is to give careful thought and consideration to the causes you support and make sure their values are also reflected in the way you do business.
-You don’t have to support all the causes, but make sure to go all in on the ones you do.
+The key to avoiding performative activism is carefully considering the causes you support and ensuring your brand’s values align with Gen Zers.
+You don’t have to support all the causes but make sure to go all in on the ones you do.

 A 2021 Ernst & Young survey about Gen Z found young people value “trust, transparency and authenticity” and will turn away from anything or anyone that appears inauthentic.
 Another reason why UGC works so well.